okta/okta.github.io/_source/_docs/api/resources/oauth2.md

     Then the client passes the *code_challenge* and *code_challenge_method* in the authorization request for code flow.
 When a client tries to redeem the code, it must pass the *code_verifier*.
 Okta recomputes the challenge and returns the requested token only if it matches the *code_challenge* in the original authorization request.
 When a client, whose *token_endpoint_auth_method* is ``none``, makes a code flow authorization request, *code_challenge* is required.
     Since *code_challenge_method* only supports S256, this means that the value for *code_challenge* must be: `BASE64URL-ENCODE(SHA256(ASCII(*code_verifier*)))`.
 According to the [PKCE spec](https://tools.ietf.org/html/rfc7636), the *code_verifier* must be at least 43 characters and no more than 128 characters.
 * About the `request` parameter:
-  * You must sign the JWT using the app's client ID and client secret.
+  * You must sign the JWT using the app's client secret.
   * The JWT can't be encrypted.
   * Okta supports these signing algorithms: [HS256](https://tools.ietf.org/html/rfc7518#section-5.2.3), [HS384](https://tools.ietf.org/html/rfc7518#section-5.2.4), and [HS512](https://tools.ietf.org/html/rfc7518#section-5.2.5).
   * We recommend you don't duplicate any request parameters in both the JWT and the query URI itself.
 However, you can do so with `state`, `nonce`, `code_challenge`, and `code_challenge_method`.